Difference between cofactor and coenzyme

 Vitamins can be either water soluble or lipid soluble.

-Excessive consumption of lipid soluble vitamins can lead to the fact that they accumulate in the fatty tissues of the body and reach toxic levels.
-It is especially important to take them properly in supplements to prevent vitamin overdose.
+Excessive consumption of fat soluble vitamins can lead to the fact that they accumulate in the fatty tissues of the body and reach toxic levels.
+It is especially important to take them properly in supplements to prevent fat soluble vitamins overdose.

 |Water soluble vitamins||Fat soluble vitamins|